dmitriy-kiriyenko/morgan/README.md

 `$ ./bin/knife cookbook upload -a`

-*Hint: good place to start searching for a cookbook is official Opscode repository - [https://github.com/opscode-cookbooks](https://github.com/opscode-cookbooks)*
+*Hint: a good place to start searching for a cookbook is an official Opscode repository - [https://github.com/opscode-cookbooks](https://github.com/opscode-cookbooks)*

 ### Managing custom cookbooks